thevivekpandey/bipartite-matching-challenge/README.md

 will not cancel (This term will arise only via the identity permutation) and thus $g(n, x, y)$ will not be identically 0.

-### Rank of graph decomposable into complete graphs
+### Rank of a graph decomposable into complete graphs
 Let's consider a bipartite graph $G$ = $(U, V, E)$ such that it can be decomposed into $k$ _complete_ subgraphs
 $(U_1, V_1, E_1), (U_2, V_2, E_2), \dots, (U_k, V_k, E_k)$
 such that